NPisor/PavingCalculator/README.md

 # PavingCalculator

-Twitter GUI used to calculate compaction rates for laying asphalt via MOBA system.
+Tkinter GUI used to calculate compaction rates for laying asphalt via MOBA system.
 Also has unit converter for calculating tonnages.

+# Requirements

+Pillow - used for graphics in the GUI